Ralleberg/solutronic/README.md

 | SOLPLUS 50 | ⚠️ | Expected to work |
 | SOLPLUS 35 | ⚠️ | Expected to work |

-If you have another model, please share an `index.html` / `stat.xml` sample for compatibility support.
+If you own another model, please share an `index.html` or `stat.xml` sample to improve compatibility.

 ---